 Never fear.
 If you were looking forward to spending lazy days bobbing out on the waters off the coast of Bathsheba, or if you want to make plans for snorkeling or fishing can still do so.
 Instead of sailing yourself, simply hire a local who is familiar with the island's conditions and your plans will be back on track.

-If you're just wanting to get out onto the water, without the cost and responsibility involved with renting a boat you can take an excursion.
-Wanting to know more what it's like and what's included?
-Take a look at the table that follows to get contact information for area day sailing companies.
+If you are just wanting to experience some time on the open water, without the cost and responsibility involved with renting a boat you can join an excursion.
+Take a look at the chart that follows to find names and phone numbers for area excursion providers.

 |Jammin' Catamaran Cruise||(246) 422-1152||Cavans Lane - Downtown Bridgetown|